-This practical text introduces readers to the essential business aspects of innovation and new product planning.
+This practical book introduces readers to the essential business aspects of innovation and new product planning.
 The product planning process is discussed across two broad themes: product development and product management.
-Importantly, the book emphasizes the 21st-century strategic and creative mindset necessary to drive businesses’ innovation activities in a concise, yet comprehensive manner.
+Importantly, the book emphasizes the 21st-century strategic and creative mindset necessary to drive business innovation activities in a concise, yet comprehensive manner.

 Table of Contents